 If UCP stays genuinely open — if Amazon, Apple, Meta, and independent commerce platforms can implement it without friction — it could do for agent commerce what HTTP did for the web.
 If it becomes the protocol you need Google or Shopify's blessing to fully participate in, it's something different.
 Both outcomes are plausible.
 The partner list is encouraging.
 The governance structure is still unclear.

 I'm watching three things.
-Whether competing protocols emerge from Amazon or Apple.
-Whether independent merchants can implement UCP without Shopify.
-And whether the capability negotiation layer creates meaningful power asymmetries between agents — whether Google's agents get capabilities that others don't, even with the same protocol.
+Whether competing protocols emerge from Amazon or Apple — competition would force UCP toward genuine openness.
+Whether independent merchants can implement UCP without Shopify — the "zero configuration" pitch only works inside Shopify's ecosystem, and what happens outside it reveals the real openness.
+And whether the capability negotiation layer creates power asymmetries between agents — whether Google's agents get capabilities that others don't, even with the same protocol.

 The protocol is live.
 The merchants are onboarding.
 The agents are starting to transact.
-What happens next depends less on the technical spec and more on the governance decisions that haven't been made yet.
+The technical spec is solid.
+What happens next depends on who governs the standard and in whose interest.

 Sources